 - 1/2 cup Washable White School Glue

 - 1 tablespoon Saline Solution

 - Small Cup (for mixing vinegar and saline solution)

 - Cookie or Craft Tray

 When looking for a good container for your bubbly slime, find something that is on the taller side but with a wide enough opening to allow you to easily mix the slime as well.
-The nature of a baking soda and vinegar volcano is that the gas produced during the reaction pushes up and out.
+The nature of a baking soda and vinegar reaction is that the gas produced pushes everything up and out.

 A taller and narrower container will yield a better eruption compared to a wider and shorter container.
 We like our inexpensive beaker set for fun science activities.